QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 D_seq[0] = D_hat
 ```

 Let's use the `simulate` method of `closed` to obtain the dynamic transitions.

-Note that we leave `τ_pol` as `None` since the tax rates need to be determined to satisfy the government budget constraint.
+Note that we leave `τ_pol` as `None`, since the tax rates need to be determined to satisfy the government budget constraint.

 ```{code-cell} ipython3
 closed.simulate(T, init_ss, D_pol=D_seq, G_pol=G_seq)